nikola177/project/LuckySevenApplicationDone/README.md

 connect to database you need to download Microsoft JDBC driver 4.0 for SQL server.
 Then you must configure build path to the sqljdbc4 jar file in your project.
 If you still cant connect to your database, then in your SQL server Configuration Manager you have to enable TCP/IP protocol and set his port to 1433.
+This is followed by creation of JFrames, JPanels and other GUI components.

 Communication: